 The main call is a piercing yowl which can be heard over long distances.
 Both sexes yowl.
 Females use the call when sexually active to help cats locate her.
 Most often snow leopard yowling occurs in the evening between 7 and 10 pm.

 The bobcat caterwauls.
 The sound can be heard about a mile away.
-You can hear an example on this page (a WMA file).
+There is a page on this site on bobcat sounds.

 - Wild Cats of the World by the Sunquists at page 330